-The truck is named Martin (or Marty) after the wooden keyring for the truck (which was after the name of the father of the woman I bought Martin the truck from).
+The truck is named Martin (or Marty) after the name on the wooden keychain on the key for the truck (which was originally there as the name of the father of Karen who I bought Martin the truck from).
 Martin the truck is a Kei Truck

 size Mini Truck.
 It was manufactured by a company based in southern California called Dymac in 2008.
 The only information I can find about them is this autoblog article from 2008

 .
 Also, Karen provided me this incredibly janky copy of a news report

 she and the truck were in.

 The EValbum profile for the truck is here

 ~ David Boyd and I driving to San Francisco from Mountain View